 Willow Glen (SJ)

 Willow Glen is perhaps the most charming residential area of the city of San Jose with its old style architecture, tree lined streets and quaint downtown area on Lincoln Avenue and nearby.
 For folks working in downtown San Jose, the Willow Glen area (roughly the same as 95125 zip code, though a bit of 95124 is included also) is extremely convenient.
-Inventory hasn’t improved since last year, and homes continually sell close to list price quickly, in just over a month.
+Inventory hasn’t improved since last year, and homes continually sell close to list price quickly, in just under a month.
 Willow Glen remains in a sellers market.

 Click for the complete Willow Glen real estate report with all of the numbers, stats and trends from the closed sales of houses for last month.
 Further down in this article you’ll find the Altos Research charts as well.